SecurityAura/DE-TH-Aura/100DaysOfKQL/Day 66 - Sysinternals Usage.md

 #### Description

 DISCLAIMER - I'm currently sick and fighting sleepiness as I post this.
 As usual, I'll enhance that page with more information when I get better/get back.
 For now, consider this as a hunting query.
-You can add as many VPN ranges are you want, assuming you have more than one, e.g.: multiple locations.

 This query returns events where a Sysinternal utility/tool is used.